Shanda Hunt, she/her/hers Public Health Librarian and Data Curation Specialist

 About

-Shanda Hunt, MPH, is the Public Health Library Liaison and Data Curation Specialist.
+Shanda Hunt, MPH, is the Research Data Education & Outreach Librarian.
 Shanda received her Bachelor’s Degree in Women’s Studies and her Master’s Degree in Public Health from the University of Minnesota.
-She was a research coordinator at the School of Public Health before taking on a new career in the University Libraries in 2016 (although she was a student worker in the Mathematics Library in 1993!).
-Shanda collaborates with public health faculty, staff, and students to find, preserve, and share information.
-She also serves the broader university community in her roles as data curator for the Data Repository for the University of Minnesota (DRUM) and member of the Research Data Services Team.
+She was a research coordinator at the School of Public Health before taking on a new career in the University Libraries in 2016 as the Public Health & Data Curation Librarian.
+In 2023, Shanda transitioned to a Data Librarian position where she partners with the broader university community in her roles as data curator for the Data Repository for the University of Minnesota (DRUM) and member of the Research Data Services Team.
+These groups lead campus education and outreach around data management, sharing, and curation.
+Most recently, this team is working to provide education, avenues, and a campus-coordinated response to the NIH Data Management & Sharing Policy.
+Learn more at https://libguides.umn.edu/nihdmsp.

 Areas of interest